ILR VISA UK

 7. Life in the UK Test Certificate

-Submit the official pass certificate from the Life in the UK Test.
-This is a required step for all ILR applicants unless exempt.
+You’ll need to submit your official pass certificate from the Life in the UK Test unless you’re exempt.

 8. Details of Travel Outside the UK

-You must declare all absences from the UK during your qualifying period.
-Include:
+List all absences from the UK during your qualifying period including:

 • Dates of travel (departure and return)